modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 * UGC ID
 * Platform

+#### UGC Users

+**What it measures**
+The number of unique users within the game's UGC ecosystem.

+**How it's measured**
+An UGC user is defined as anyone performing a qualifying action such as downloading, subscribing, rating, or commenting on a UGC.

+**Deduplication**
+Events are deduplicated on a 24-hour rolling period based on the combination of:

+* User IP
+* UGC ID
+* Platform

-This ensures that multiple interactions by the same user with the same UGC on the same platform within a day count only once toward active user totals.
+This ensures that multiple interactions by the same user with the same UGC on the same platform within a day count only once toward UGC user totals.

 #### Impressions